 “For destructive properties the army of tussock worms is a piker when compared with the Spooner” (Eloise Butler quote)

 Later in the year, while the fence work was in process, in a Minneapolis Journal article (pdf copy) during an interview she was quoted saying “The fence is needed to keep our the few vandals who destroy in a few minutes the work of years and spoil the garden for the rest of the visitors.”
 The article concluded - “Tired of waiting years for it to be built, she finally is having it put up herself.”

-While fencing may have been partially accomplished prior to 1924, the Park Board could not allocate funds to complete fencing.
-Eloise contracted, at her own expense, to have the fencing completed for a sum of $696.10.
+The Park Board could not allocate funds to complete fencing, so Eloise contracted, at her own expense, to have the fencing completed for a sum of $696.10.
 She paid $400 down, gave a note for $200 to be paid within a month or when the fence was completed, and the final amount by a note to be paid in the spring of 1925.
 (1)

 One set of fences or two?